arshrandhawa/DataAnalystPortfolio/README.md

 This portfolio showcases **Data Analyst projects** centered on transforming raw data into actionable insights.
 These projects involve querying structured data, uncovering trends, building reports, and supporting business decisions through data exploration and performance measurement.

+Each project has its own folder with a dedicated **README** for setup and usage instructions.

 ## Explore My Projects by Category</h2>

 <table align="center">